A closure theorem for $\Gamma$-convergence and H-convergence with applications to non-periodic homogenization: Perforated domains with Neumann boundary conditions

 by the $\Gamma$-convergence of $F^E_\e$ and the lower semicontinuity of the $L^2$ norm.
 The converse inequality is obtained by noting that if we consider $u$ with compact support, up to a cut-off argument with functions that are $1$ on its support, we can find recovery sequences $u_\e$ for $F^E_{\rm hom}$ strongly converging in $L^2(\mathbb R^d)$, for which the additional terms pass to the limit.
 In conclusion, the minimizers for $F^\lambda_\e$ converge to the minimizer of $F^\lambda_{\rm hom}$.\end{proof}

-Note that this convergence is stable if we consider another set $E'$ satisfying the hypotheses of Theorem \ref{Perfdo}, and that \eqref{ci-ci} guarantees that $\psi$ is the same for $E$ and $E'$.

 \textsc{Acknowledgements.} This article is based on work supported by the National Research Project PRIN 2022J4FYNJ ``Variational methods for stationary and evolution problems with singularities and interfaces" funded by the Italian Ministry of University and Research.
 The first two authors are members of GNAMPA of INdAM.
 The third author thanks SISSA for its hospitality.
+The authors thank the anonymous referees of {\em Annales de l'Institut Henri Poincar\'e C} for their many constructive comments that helped improving the text and also for pointing out some mathematical flaws in an earlier version of the manuscript.